doyoubuzz/sso/README.md

 DoYouBuzz Single Sign-On (SSO)
 =======

 The SSO connection for DoYouBuzz Campus and DoYouBuzz Showcase allow you to connect your resume database application to your own system (intranet, extranet, etc.).
+All user roles (user, manager or administrator) can use the login, however, only the user role can be created with the SSO.

 ## Activate the SSO in your Company settings